Judge hits No. 44, Yankees beat Mariners 9-4 to stop skid - WHIZ News

 Yankees: 1B Anthony Rizzo was out of the lineup for the fourth straight game due to an ongoing back issue.
 Boone said the hope is Rizzo will have improved enough to return to the lineup Tuesday.
 Rizzo missed time in July with the same lower-back issue.

 Mariners: Winker left in the fifth due to back spasms.
-He was replaced by Jake Lamb. … LHP Ryan Borucki exited in the ninth in the middle of an at-bat with an apparent injury after throwing a pitch to Benintendi. … Manager Scott Servais said CF Julio Rodriguez was going to take additional swings before Monday’s game to get a gauge on where he’s at with his wrist injury.
+He was replaced by Jake Lamb.
+Seattle manager Scott Servais said Winker is day-to-day. … LHP Ryan Borucki exited in the ninth in the middle of an at-bat with a forearm strain after throwing a pitch to Benintendi. … Servais said CF Julio Rodriguez was going to take additional swings before Monday’s game to get a gauge on where he’s at with his wrist injury.
 Rodriguez could get activated Wednesday or Seattle could use Thursday’s off day and bring him back Friday. … INF/OF Dylan Moore (back spasms) is expected to come off the injured list Wednesday. … LHP Matthew Boyd (elbow) threw live batting practice as he continues his recovery from elbow surgery last September.
 Boyd’s next step is expected to be a rehab assignment.

 UP NEXT